pyston/pyston_v1/docs/REFCOUNTING.md

 Special cases:
 - Most exception-related functions steal refs.
 If you throw an exception in C code (via `throw [ExcInfo] e`), it consumes the refs.

+Some things need to be ok with their arguments going away.
+- Function objects can generally get deallocated while they are running.
+- tp_descr_get functions need to keep their first argument alive.

 ## Refcounting in the rewriter, baseline jit, and llvm jit

 ## Debugging